bbookman/bbookman.github.io/_templates/2018-09-20_10_Ugly_Bugs_Snapchat_Forgot_To_Fix_In_Snap_Kit_SDK.md

 ![](https://installornot.com/wp-content/uploads/Snapchat-Snap-Kit-1024x544.jpg)
 ## Snap has many bussiness problems, including the poor roll out of Snap Kit SDK.
-The bugs described are purposefully written in "Bug Style" with the hope that Snap Kit support will file these through modified copy/paste
+The bugs described are purposefully written in "Bug Style" with the hope that each will actually get filed against Snap Kit SDK

 # Snapchat Snap Kit SDK Primer
 I'm an iOS Hobbyist develper and have been working with Snap Kit now for many months.
 With over 10 Medium posts, I have been chronicalling my struggles and victories.